Sustainable Development Versus Traditional Development Explained

 The concept of development and sustainable development

-Meanwhile, the term sustainable development appeared later, first appearing in the World Conservation Strategy in 1980.
-However, at the time, sustainable development was used to refer to ecological sustainability to argue for the conservation of biological resources.
-Sustainable development was officially published in 1987 in The Brundtland report of the World Commission on Environment and Development (WCED).
-Sustainable development is defined as development that satisfies current demands without compromising future generations’ ability to meet their needs.
+In parallel, the term sustainable development appeared later, first introduced in the World Conservation Strategy in 1980.
+At that time, its usage primarily focused on ecological sustainability, advocating for the conservation of biological resources.
+The concept of sustainable development gained official recognition and widespread attention with the publication of the Brundtland Report by the World Commission on Environment and Development (WCED) in 1987.
+This landmark report famously defined sustainable development as “development that satisfies current demands without compromising future generations’ ability to meet their needs.”

 Sustainable development on three dimensions: economic, social and environmental

-Until the Rio de Janeiro Earth Summit in 1992 and the Johannesburg Summit in 2002, sustainable development was affirmed and generalized on three dimensions: economic development, social development, and environmental protection.
-The United Nations has adopted 17 Sustainable Development Goals (SDGs), composed of 169 specific goals and 232 targets aimed at eradicating poverty, protecting the environment, and ensuring that all people live in peace and prosperity by 2030.
+The Rio de Janeiro Earth Summit in 1992 and the Johannesburg Summit in 2002 further affirmed and generalized sustainable development across three critical dimensions: economic development, social development, and environmental protection.
+To guide global efforts, the United Nations adopted the 17 Sustainable Development Goals (SDGs), comprising 169 specific goals and 232 targets.
+These ambitious goals aim to eradicate poverty, protect the environment, and ensure peace and prosperity for all people by 2030, underscoring the comprehensive nature of this global commitment.

 The difference between development and sustainable development

-As a result, as compared to development, sustainable development has more requirements.
-The difference between development and sustainable development can be seen in various ways.
-For example, while the economy (and society) is the pillar of development, sustainable development is a close and harmonious mix of socio-economic and environmental development.
-Material wealth/commodities are at the heart of the development paradigm, but sustainable development is people-centered.
-Natural resources are the basic condition for development; human resources are the basic condition for sustainable development.
-Development in connection with the environment is oriented toward exploitation and reclamation, whereas sustainable development is oriented toward conservation and reasonable usage.
+Consequently, sustainable development encompasses more comprehensive requirements compared to traditional development.
+The core difference between development and sustainable development can be observed in several key areas.
+For instance, while the economy (and society) often serves as the primary pillar of traditional development, sustainable development emphasizes a close and harmonious integration of socio-economic and environmental development.
+At the heart of the development paradigm lies the pursuit of material wealth and commodities, whereas sustainable development is people-centered, prioritizing human well-being and equity.
+Furthermore, natural resources are viewed as a basic condition for traditional development, often leading to exploitation, while human resources are considered the fundamental condition for sustainable development, emphasizing their role in innovation and responsible stewardship.
+Regarding the environment, traditional development tends towards exploitation and reclamation, whereas sustainable development is oriented towards conservation and responsible usage, ensuring long-term environmental protection.

 17 United Nations Sustainable Development Goals

-Every country in the world aims for sustainable development.
-This is also an urgent need of the times, as finite resources are gradually exhausted, and climate change is followed by increasingly severe weather conditions, requiring humankind to implement, develop and maintain harmony with the living environment.
-Each organization will prepare the most appropriate sustainable development strategy based on the development situation and special characteristics of the economy, society, politics, geography, and culture… of each country.
+Every country globally now aims for sustainable development, recognizing it as an urgent imperative of our times.
+Finite resources are progressively being depleted, and climate change is leading to increasingly severe weather conditions, demanding that humankind implement, develop, and maintain harmony with the living environment.
+Each organization crafts the most appropriate sustainable development strategy based on its unique economic, social, political, geographical, and cultural characteristics, ensuring a tailored approach to this universal challenge.

 Why sustainable development is important

-In the next section, we will explore the reasons why sustainable development is important for the prosperity of our planet, and why it must be a top priority for everyone.
+In this section, we will explore the compelling reasons why sustainable development is important for the prosperity of our planet and why it must be a top priority for everyone seeking long-term global well-being.

 Environmental Impact of Unsustainable Development

-Unsustainable development has led to severe environmental degradation, including deforestation, air and water pollution, loss of biodiversity, and climate change.
-These environmental issues not only impact the health and well-being of humans but also of animals and plants that are essential to the ecosystem.
-The effects of climate change are already being felt across the world, with increased frequency and intensity of natural disasters like hurricanes, floods, and wildfires.
+Unsustainable development has precipitated severe environmental degradation, manifesting as extensive deforestation, widespread air and water pollution, significant loss of biodiversity, and accelerating climate change.
+These environmental issues critically impact the health and well-being of humans, as well as the diverse animal and plant species essential to healthy ecosystems.
+The adverse impacts of climate change are already evident worldwide, characterized by an increased frequency and intensity of natural disasters such as hurricanes, floods, and wildfires, highlighting the urgent need for robust environmental protection measures.

 Social and Economic Implications of Unsustainable Development

-Unsustainable development also has significant social and economic implications.
-The over-exploitation of natural resources has led to the depletion of non-renewable resources, which are essential for economic growth.
-This, in turn, has led to economic inequality and poverty, with marginalized communities being hit the hardest.
+The impacts of unsustainable development extend significantly into social and economic realms.
+The excessive exploitation of natural resources has led to the depletion of non-renewable resources, which are indispensable for sustained economic growth.
+This, in turn, exacerbates economic inequality and poverty, with marginalized communities often bearing the brunt of these negative consequences, underscoring the urgent need for a shift towards more equitable and sustainable practices.

 Sustainable Development as a Solution

-Sustainable development offers a solution to these challenges.
-It aims to balance economic growth, social development, and environmental protection, ensuring that future generations can meet their needs without compromising the ability of the planet to support life.
-The following are some reasons why sustainable development is essential:
+Sustainable development presents a viable solution to these complex challenges.
+It seeks to achieve a crucial balance between economic growth, social development, and environmental protection, thereby ensuring that future generations can meet their needs without compromising the planet’s capacity to support life.
+The following points elaborate on why sustainable development is essential:

-- Resource Conservation: Sustainable development promotes the conservation of natural resources, including water, air, and land.
-This ensures that these resources are available for future generations to use.
+• Resource Conservation: Sustainable development actively promotes the conservation of vital natural resources, including water, clean air, and fertile land.
+This practice is critical for ensuring that these essential resources remain available for future generations.

-- Environmental Protection: Sustainable development ensures that natural resources are used in a way that minimizes harm to the environment, protecting the planet for future generations.
+• Environmental Protection: A core tenet of sustainable development is ensuring that natural resources are utilized in a manner that significantly minimizes harm to the environment, thereby protecting our planet for generations to come.

-- Social Equity: Sustainable development promotes social equity by ensuring that economic growth benefits all members of society, especially marginalized communities.
+• Social Equity: Sustainable development champions social equity by striving to ensure that the benefits of economic growth are distributed fairly among all members of society, with a particular focus on empowering marginalized communities.

-- Public Health: Sustainable development promotes public health by minimizing exposure to harmful pollutants, promoting access to clean water and air, and reducing the risk of natural disasters.
+• Public Health: Through minimizing exposure to harmful pollutants, promoting access to clean water and air, and reducing the risk of natural disasters, sustainable development significantly contributes to improving public health outcomes globally.

 When sustainable development started in Vietnam

-In Vietnam, Sustainable development started to gain attention in Vietnam in the 1990s, when the country was transitioning to a market-oriented economy and experiencing rapid economic growth.
-In 1991, the Vietnamese government adopted its first policy on sustainable development, which emphasized the need to balance economic growth with environmental protection and social equity
+In Vietnam, sustainable development began to garner significant attention in the 1990s, a period when the country was undergoing a profound transition to a market-oriented economy and experiencing rapid economic growth.
+Recognizing the necessity of balanced progress, the Vietnamese government adopted its first policy on sustainable development in 1991, emphasizing the critical need to balance economic growth with robust environmental protection and social equity.

-Since then, sustainable development has become a cross-cutting point in Party and State policies and has been integrated into the Socio-Economic Development Strategy 2011-2020, the Socio-Economic Development Plans for 2011-2015, and 2016-2020.
-The Prime Minister has also issued many decisions on sustainable development, including the Vietnam Sustainable Development Strategy for the period 2011-2020, the National Action Plan to implement the 2030 Agenda for Sustainable Development (in 2017), the Roadmap for Implementing Vietnam’s Sustainable Development Goals to 2030 (in 2019), and the Resolution on Sustainable Development (in 2020)…
+Since then, sustainable development has been integrated as a cross-cutting priority in Party and State policies.
+It has been meticulously incorporated into the Socio-Economic Development Strategy 2011-2020, as well as the Socio-Economic Development Plans for 2011-2015 and 2016-2020.
+The Prime Minister has further solidified this commitment by issuing numerous decisions on sustainable development, including the Vietnam Sustainable Development Strategy for the period 2011-2020, the National Action Plan to implement the 2030 Agenda for Sustainable Development (in 2017), the Roadmap for Implementing Vietnam’s Sustainable Development Goals to 2030 (in 2019), and the Resolution on Sustainable Development (in 2020), marking a clear trajectory for sustainable development in Vietnam history.

-Many businesses in Vietnam are actively implementing solutions to develop sustainably after having recognized the difference between development and sustainable development, as well as the benefits that sustainable development brings.
-Many companies, including Vu Phong Energy Group, have been working toward the United Nations’ Sustainable Development Goals.
-At Vu Phong Energy Group, the following goals are particularly focused in the series of sustainable development goals that Vu Phong pursues: Goal 7 – Affordable and clean energy, Goal 8 – Decent work and economic growth, Goal 6 – Ensure water and sanitation for all, Goal 13 – Climate action and Goal 17 – Partnerships for the Goals.
+Many businesses in Vietnam are actively implementing solutions for green growth and to develop sustainably, having recognized the clear difference between development and sustainable development, as well as the immense benefits that sustainable approaches bring.
+Companies like Vu Phong Energy Group are proactively working towards the United Nations’ Sustainable Development Goals.
+At Vu Phong Energy Group, particular focus is placed on a series of critical sustainable development goals, including Goal 7 – Affordable and Clean Energy, Goal 8 – Decent Work and Economic Growth, Goal 6 – Ensure Water and Sanitation for All, Goal 13 – Climate Action, and Goal 17 – Partnerships for the Goals.
+This commitment underscores their dedication to fostering a sustainable future for Vietnam and beyond.

 Vu Phong Energy Group